 - Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
 The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

 The majority of ASHRAE standards are concerned with commercial properties and industrial facilities, as they typically have the highest rates of energy use.
 They’ll determine how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also researches how the engineering and architectural design of the building itself affects energy use.
+ASHRAE also monitors how the engineering and architectural design of the building itself affects energy use.

 EPA Section 608

 The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.

-The Benefits of Certified HVAC Technicians
+Why You Want Certified HVAC Technicians

 When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
-Benefits of hiring certified HVAC technicians include:
+Benefits of choosing certified HVAC technicians include: